IBM/knative101/workshop/exercise-0/README.md

 1. To ensure the cluster is large enough to host all the Knative and Istio components, the recommended configuration for a cluster is:
-  - Kubernetes version 1.10 or later
+  - Kubernetes version 1.11 or later
   - 4 vCPU nodes with 16GB memory (`b2c.4x16`)

 2. It is required to select the worker zone, as well as to create a unique cluster name for your cluster.
+Ensure you've selected Kubernetes version 1.11.x, which may not be the default.

 3. Click `Create Cluster`.

 4. Wait while your cluster is fully deployed.
 Repeat this command until the state of the cluster is `normal`.

     ```
-    ibmcloud ks clusters | grep $CLUSTER_NAME
+    ibmcloud ks clusters | grep <your_cluster_name>
     ```

 ### Set context for kubectl